Wasserstein Gradient Flows of MMD Functionals with Distance Kernels under Sobolev Regularization: Distance Kernel MMDs with Sobolev Regularization

 For $\varepsilon > 0$ and $u_0\equiv \varepsilon$, $u_1 \equiv - \varepsilon$ this implies $ 0 \ge 2 + \lambda \varepsilon $, which is a contradiction for $\varepsilon$ sufficiently small. \end{proof}

 In order to compensate for the missing convexity of $F_\nu^+$, we propose to regularize with the function $F_H \colon L_2(0,1) \to [0, \infty]$ given by

 with the (diffusion) constant $\lambda > 0$.
 The domain $\dom (F_H) = H^1(0,1) \subset L_2(0,1)$ is the Sobolev space of square integrable functions $u$, whose weak first derivative $u'$ is also square integrable.
-The following lemma is a classical result of the PDE theory and can be found, e.g., in \cite[Proposition 2.9]{B2010}. \begin{lemma} The functional $F_H$ in \eqref{eq:sobolev-functional} is proper, convex and lsc.
+The following lemma is a classical result of the PDE theory and can be found, e.g., in \cite[Proposition 2.9]{B2010}.
+Note that the homogeneous Neumann boundary conditions naturally arise from the definition \eqref{eq:sobolev-functional} of the functional $F_H$ on $H^1(0,1)$. \begin{lemma} The functional $F_H$ in \eqref{eq:sobolev-functional} is proper, convex and lsc.
 The subdifferential $\partial F_H(u)$ of $F_H$ at $u \in L_2(0,1)$ consists of all $f \in L_2(0,1)$ such that $u$ is the weak solution of the problem

 Further, $\dom (\partial F_H)$ is dense in $L_2(0,1)$ and is given by

 where $u''$ denotes the second weak derivative of $u$.
 For $u \in \dom (\partial F_H)$, it holds $\partial F_H (u) = -\lambda u''$. \end{lemma} Regularizing $F_\nu ^-$ directly with the functional $F_H$ leads to a distortion of the target $\nu$.
 Therefore, we consider for $Q_\nu \in H^1(0,1)$ the function $F_{H, \nu} \colon L_2(0,1) \to [0,\infty]$ with